Rocky Mountain Spotted Fever Information

 - Remove a tick as soon as possible with sharp pointed tweezers.

 - Grasp the tick at the point where it is embedded into the skin.

-- Don’t squeeze or crush the tick but pull it out carefully and steadily.
+- Don’t squeeze or crush the tick, pull it carefully and steadily.

 - Once you’ve removed the entire tick, save it in a plastic bag if possible for lab testing, and apply antiseptic to the bite area.